1.3.2 Bylaws of the Board of Trustees

 Section 1: Meetings

 There shall be a minimum of three regular meetings of the Board of Trustees: the fall meeting, normally scheduled for either the months of September or October; the winter meeting; and the spring meeting, which is the annual meeting, held on Commencement weekend in Ithaca, New York.
 Additional meetings may be called by the chairman of the board, the Executive Committee, the president of Ithaca College or by the secretary to the board on written request of at least one fourth of the members of the Board of Trustees.
-Notice of time and place of all meetings shall be given by the secretary to the board at least 10 days in advance of the date fixed upon.
-Meetings may be held on waiver of right of prior notice.
+Notice of time and place of all meetings shall be given by the secretary to the board at least three days in advance of the date fixed upon.
+Meetings may be held on waiver of right of prior notice; such waiver of notice may be written or electronic.
+If written, the waiver must be executed by the trustee signing the waiver or causing his or her signature to be affixed to the waiver by any reasonable means, including but not limited to facsimile signature.
+If electronic, the transmission of the waiver must be sent by electronic mail and set forth, or be submitted with, information from which it can reasonably be determined that the transmission was authorized by the trustee.
 In accordance with the Education Law of the State of New York, Section 226: “If any trustee shall fail to attend three consecutive meetings without excuse accepted as satisfactory by the Trustees, that Trustee shall be deemed to have resigned, and the vacancy shall be filled.”

 Section 2: Quorum

 A majority of the total number of active Board members including ex officio members shall constitute a quorum for the transaction of all regular business of the full board.
-A two-thirds vote of the active members present at any regular meeting shall be necessary for the election of members of the board.
 Honorary Trustees and non-active trustees holding the title of Chair Emeritus will not be considered for purposes of constituting a quorum.
-Ex officio trustees will not be considered for purposes of constituting a quorum at board committee meetings.

 Section 3: Action Without a Formal Meeting